Medicinal cannabis over-the-counter in Australia

 There is currently limited evidence on the use of low-dose CBD, which is specifically what the proposal includes – daily doses of <60mg per day.
 Whether large scale gold standard trials will be required or somewhat more attainable literature reviews showcasing efficacy will be adequate is yet to be determined.

-How will re-scheduling CBD in Australia affect patients and individuals?
+How will re-scheduling CBD oil in Australia affect patients and individuals?

 Therefore, for those interested in CBD to treat a specific medical condition it’s still always best to consult with your GP or one of our specialist doctors at CA Clinics to ensure you get the right dose, and thus the most therapeutic benefit and positive health outcomes for your individual needs.

 Worldwide attitudes towards CBD have undergone tectonic shifts in the past decade.
-Between a growing body of scientific evidence supporting CBD, and expanding online availability, it can be almost guaranteed CBD will be available more broadly soon enough.
+Between a growing body of scientific evidence supporting cannabis CBD oil, and expanding online availability, it can be almost guaranteed CBD oil will be available more broadly soon enough.